 Oncology Nursing - 883

-RNs and RPNs will gain advanced knowledge and nursing skills so that they can provide optimal, safe and effective care to patients and families living with cancer.
-Nurses will have the opportunity to explore the biologic and psychosocial dimensions of a disease process that a patient may be dealing with and develop a keen understanding of the variables of symptom control and management.
+Through a combination of theory and clinical experience, you will explore the biologic and psychosocial dimensions of the disease process that a patient may be dealing with, and will develop a keen understanding various variables of symptom control and management.

-- The Oncology Nursing Certificate Program will also prepare those who are eligible for the Canadian Nurses Association Oncology Nursing Certification Examination
+This program will also help prepare those who are eligible for the Canadian Nurses Association Oncology Nursing Certification Examination.

 Admission & Registration

 - Proof of current RN/RPN registration with the College of Nurses of Ontario.

 You do not need to apply to begin this program.
 Start by ensuring you meet the admission requirements listed above and then register for the courses listed in the Program of Studies when they are offered.
 Some courses have prerequisites, so please check the Program of Studies for details.
 Find out how to register for a course.

 Program of Studies